DataDog/documentation/content/en/workflows/trigger.md

 To run the workflow:
 1. Click **Run Workflow** on your dashboard widget.
-1. Under **Execution parameters**, enter any required trigger variables for your workflow.
+1. Under **Execution parameters**, enter the required trigger variables for your workflow.
 1. Click **Run** to run the workflow.

 ## Trigger a workflow from a Monitor